 Sevoflurane was evaluated in renally impaired patients with baseline serum creatinine > 1.5 mg/dL.
 Fourteen patients who received sevoflurane were compared with 12 patients who received isoflurane.
 In another study, 21 patients who received sevoflurane were compared with 20 patients who received enflurane.
 Creatinine levels increased in 7% of patients who received sevoflurane, 8% of patients who received isoflurane, and 10% of patients who received enflurane.
 Because of the small number of patients with renal insufficiency (baseline serum creatinine greater than 1.5 mg/dL) studied, the safety of sevoflurane administration in this group has not yet been fully established.
 Therefore, sevoflurane should be used with caution in patients with renal insufficiency (see WARNINGS).

 INDICATIONS & USAGE

-Sevoflurane, USP should be administered only by persons trained in the administration of general anesthesia.
+Sojourn (sevoflurane, USP) should be administered only by persons trained in the administration of general anesthesia.
 Facilities for maintenance of a patent airway, artificial ventilation, oxygen enrichment, and circulatory resuscitation must be immediately available.
-Since level of anesthesia may be altered rapidly, only vaporizers producing predictable concentrations of sevoflurane, USP should be used.
+Since level of anesthesia may be altered rapidly, only vaporizers producing predictable concentrations of sevoflurane should be used.